-How Much Do Nurses Make?
+How Much Do Nurses Make in 2024?

 Due to high demand, nurse salaries have steadily increased over the years and are projected to continue upward.
 While specific earnings depend on your state, specialty, and related factors, the overall career outlook for nurses is positive.